praveek/aepsdk-ui-ios/Frameworks/AEPSwiftUI/Documentation/ContentCard/Tutorial/listening-content-card-events.md

 ## Overview

 The AEPSwiftUI framework provides a way to listen to events from content cards displayed in your application.
-The following events can be heard by implementing the `ContentCardUIEventListening` protocol:
+The following functions can be implemented in conformance with the `ContentCardUIEventListening` protocol:

-- display
+- `onDisplay`
-- interaction (or "click")
+- `onDismiss`
-- dismiss
+- `onInteract`

 ## Implement ContentCardEventListening